sjkummer/nullable-quest/README.md

 * This has nothing to do with the Annotations itself.
 You can remove them if you want, but the problem will persist.

-* This has nothing to with Threading.
+* This has nothing to do with Threading.

 * This has something to do with Java itself.